International Calls, Telephone Services & Networks in Finland

 airtime is running out, and can then "recharge"

-the subscription from a prepaid dealer.
-You
+the subscription from a prepaid dealer or online.

 To call with a different operator: Normally

 when making an international call from a mobile phone you

 key the + sign first; this simply specifies that the call

 will be placed through your regular operator.
 Instead, key

 in the prefix of the operator you want to handle the call*.

 For example 991 (Saunalahti), 990 (Sonera) or 999 (Elisa).

 Then dial the country code, the area code and the actual phone number as usual.

 Ex: 999 (Elisa prefix) 61 (country code) 2 (area code) 9234 5678 (number)